tjtelan/tjtelan.github.io/content/blog/2020-08-19-lets-build-a-single-binary-grpc-server-client-with-rust-in-2020.md

 ---

-We need to provide a package name.
+* We need to provide a package name.

-The [proto3 docs](https://developers.google.com/protocol-buffers/docs/overview#packages) say this is optional, but our protobuf Rust code generator [Prost](https://crates.io/crates/prost) requires it to be defined for module namespacing and naming the resulting file.
+* The [proto3 docs](https://developers.google.com/protocol-buffers/docs/overview#packages) say this is optional, but our protobuf Rust code generator [Prost](https://crates.io/crates/prost) requires it to be defined for module namespacing and naming the resulting file.

 ---

-Defined are 2 data structures, called `message`s.
+* Defined are 2 data structures, called `message`s.

-The order of the fields are numbered and are important for identifying fields in the wire protocol when they are serialized/deserialized for gRPC communication.
+* The order of the fields are numbered and are important for identifying fields in the wire protocol when they are serialized/deserialized for gRPC communication.

-The numbers in the message must be unique and the best practice is to not change the numbers once in use.
+* The numbers in the message must be unique and the best practice is to not change the numbers once in use.

-For more details, read more about Field numbers [in the docs](https://developers.google.com/protocol-buffers/docs/proto3#assigning_field_numbers).
+(For more details, read more about Field numbers [in the docs](https://developers.google.com/protocol-buffers/docs/proto3#assigning_field_numbers).)

 ---

-The `CommandInput` message has 2 `string` fields - one singular and the other `repeated`.
+* The `CommandInput` message has 2 `string` fields - one singular and the other `repeated`.

-The main executable, which we refer to as `command` the first word of the user input.
+* The main executable, which we refer to as `command` the first word of the user input.

-The rest of the user input is reserved for `args`.
+* The rest of the user input is reserved for `args`.

-The separation is meant to provide structure for the way a command interpreter like Bash defines commands.
+* The separation is meant to provide structure for the way a command interpreter like Bash defines commands.

 ---

-The `CommandOutput` message doesn’t need quite as much structure.
+* The `CommandOutput` message doesn’t need quite as much structure.
 After a command is run, the Standard Output will be returned as a single block of text.

 ---

-Finally, we define a service `RemoteCLI` with a single endpoint `Shell`. `Shell` takes a `CommandInput` and returns a `CommandOutput`.
+* Finally, we define a service `RemoteCLI` with a single endpoint `Shell`.

+* `Shell` takes a `CommandInput` and returns a `CommandOutput`.

 ### Compile the protobuf with Tonic